-A European river cruise is a luxurious way of exploring Danube river cities and discovering countries that were once behind the iron curtain.
+One of the main reasons, the Danube River is perfect for cruising is that it’s a waterway that connects more capital cities compared to any other rivers.
+That’s why European river cruises are a popular way of exploring Danube river cities and discovering countries that were once hidden behind the iron curtain.

 Danube River Cities